 - Opening of the Eustachian tubes

-As such, the hole in your parrot’s beak isn’t just a gap that allows it to move its mouth effectively.
-It’s the center of your parrot’s ability to live, eat, taste, digest, and swallow.
+So, the hole in your parrot’s beak isn’t just a gap that allows it to move its mouth effectively.
+The interramal space is central to a parrot’s ability to live, eat, taste, digest, and swallow.

 Parrot Beak Anatomy

-To truly understand how valuable this beak hole is, we need to look closer at parrot beak anatomy.
-Not every bird will have the same beak color, shape, or size.
-However, each will have the same underlying structures.
+Not every parrot will have the same beak color, shape, or size.
+However, they’ll have the same structure:

-The upward and downward motion is made possible by the nasofrontal hinge.
-This is at the base of the upper mandible, where a sheet of nasal bones are found.
+The nasofrontal hinge facilitates the upward and downward motion.
+This is at the base of the upper mandible, where a sheet of nasal bones is found.
 The upper mandible also has a palate.

-However, the arguably most important part is the oropharynx.
-This contains many valuable structures, each with its own specific function.
-All of them would be impossible without the beak hole.
+However, the most important part is the oropharynx.
+This contains many structures, each with a specific function, none of which would work without the beak hole.

 Once inside the beak, the tongue can manipulate food around the mouth and swallow.
-Since this body part requires space to accommodate the bone, the interramal space makes room.
+Since this body part requires space to accommodate the bone, the interramal space makes this possible.

 Glottis and Choana

-In parrots, the glottis works as the windpipe’s opening (or the trachea).
-This is paired with the choana, which is located on the roof of the mouth.
+The glottis works as the windpipe’s opening (trachea).
+This is paired with the choana, located on the mouth’s roof.

-When the parrot can close its beak, the two structures join together.
-This gives the parrot a closed connection between the nostrils and the windpipe.
+When the parrot can close its beak, the two structures join together, which gives the parrot a closed connection between the nostrils and the windpipe.

 Laryngeal Mound and Esophagus

 At the base of the tongue, parrots have a small mound called the papillae or laryngeal mound.
-This also helps the parrot guide its food toward the esophagus.
+This also enables the parrot to guide its food toward the esophagus.

-Without the benefit of the interramal space, a parrot wouldn’t swallow its food correctly.
-The laryngeal mound wouldn’t fit, and food would get blocked from the throat.
+Without the benefit of the interramal space, a parrot wouldn’t be able to swallow its food correctly.
+The laryngeal mound wouldn’t fit, and food would be blocked from the throat.

 Palate and Salivary Glands

-A palate and salivary glands help parrots to eat and digest their food properly.
-The palate holds the food before it is pushed down toward the esophagus by the laryngeal mound.
+The palate and salivary glands enable parrots to eat and digest their food.
+The laryngeal mound holds the food before it’s pushed down toward the esophagus.

-Salivary glands are there to form saliva, helping food break down and travel through the esophagus.
-These pieces sit in the mouth of the parrot with the help of the interramal space.
+Salivary glands produce saliva, helping food to break down and travel through the esophagus.
+These pieces sit in the mouth of the parrot with the assistance of the interramal space.

 Development Problems and Malnutrition

-Like all creatures, a parrot is affected by genetics and incubation, as are the beak and interramal space.
-A parrot may hatch with a deformed or too-small interramal space, which exists as a genetic abnormality.
+A parrot may hatch with a deformed or too-small interramal space, which is a genetic abnormality.

-In this case, corrective surgery may be needed, but most parrots do not survive for long with this defect.
-If you breed parrots and find one has a too-small gap, then there’s not much you can do.
-Should the parrot grow up despite this defect, it may need help eating or picking up food.
+Corrective surgery may be needed, but most parrots don’t survive for long with this defect.
+Should the parrot grow up despite this defect, it may need assistance eating or picking up food.

 Disease and Infection

-According to the New Zealand Veterinary Journal, bacterial sinusitis can also result in severe beak deformities.
-Look for any signs of swelling, redness, or loss of feathers in the interramal space, both the inside and outside.
-This will need to be diagnosed and treated by a vet.
+According to the New Zealand Veterinary Journal, bacterial sinusitis can result in severe beak deformities.
+Check for swelling, redness, or loss of feathers in the interramal space.

-If parrots fight or crack their beaks against a hard object, then their interramal space may get damaged, along with the rest of their beak.
-This is an unlikely area to be torn or ripped, since it’s safely nestled under the beak.
-However, it does happen.
+If parrots crack their beaks against a hard object, their interramal space may get damaged, along with the rest of their beak.
+This is an unlikely area to be torn or ripped since it’s safely nestled under the beak.

-This is more common with young or unsocialized parrots that are still learning their own strength.
-According to the Journal of Exotic Pet Medicine, you can correct a damaged beak using a dental composite.
-However, it will be time-consuming, painful, and have mixed results.
+This is more common with young or unsocialized parrots still learning their capabilities.
+According to the Journal of Exotic Pet Medicine, you can fix a damaged beak using a dental composite.

-Confirm that your parrot can open and close its mouth.
-If it refuses to open or shut it the entire way, it may have an abnormal interramal space.
-However, this is very rare.
+Check that your parrot can open and close its mouth.
+If it refuses to open or shut its mouth the entire way, it may have an abnormal interramal space, but this is rare.